benoitlahoz/assembler-ui/content/components/geography/leaflet-map.md

 export { default as LeafletMap } from "./LeafletMap.vue";
 export { default as LeafletZoomControl } from "./LeafletZoomControl.vue";
 export { default as LeafletDrawControl } from "./LeafletDrawControl.vue";
+export { default as LeafletFeaturesEditor } from "./LeafletFeaturesEditor.vue";
 export { default as LeafletTileLayer } from "./LeafletTileLayer.vue";
 export { default as LeafletMarker } from "./LeafletMarker.vue";
 export { default as LeafletCircle } from "./LeafletCircle.vue";